twesterhout/NWI-NB002C-EM1/README.md

 - GSL (GNU Scientific Library);
 - You also need a gnuplot binary to make the plots.

 If you don't have Boost installed, run `install_boost.sh`.
+If you get errors about `bzlib.h` header missing, just run `sudo apt-get install libbz2-dev` and then execute `install_boost.sh` again.
 If you don't have GSL installed, run `install_gsl.sh`.